 Our DNA carries the instructions to manufacture all the molecules needed by a cell.
 After each gene is copied from DNA into RNA, the RNA message is "spliced" - an editing process involving precise cutting and pasting.
 I am interested in how splicing normally works, how it is altered in genetic diseases and cancer, and how we can correct these defects for therapy.

-in silico genomics of cancer, single-cell genomics, inference from noisy biological data, large-scale numerical computing
+in silico genomics of cancer, single-cell genomics, early detection of cancer, inference from noisy biological data

 single-cell, in situ RNA-seq, non-coding RNA, spatial genomics, cancer microenvironment, pancreatic cancer

 Cells are amazingly complex, with the ability to sense, and remember timing, location and history.
 I am exploring how cells store this information, and how their surroundings influence their communication with other cells.
 I am also developing various imaging and molecular sequencing methods for tracking genes, molecules, and cells to understand how cancer cells arise and evolve.